 Gartner’s conceptual model of a layered approach for fraud detection

-In order to carry out connected analysis, eCommerce vendors need technologies able to work with cross-channel data and perform relationship analysis at scale.
-However, most of today’s anti-fraud solutions (whether it’s homemade or provided by a vendor) still relies on relational databases, designed to store data in a tabular format.
-Detecting connections between entities typically requires to join tables using foreign keys which becomes computationally intractable after a few hops.
+In order to carry out connected analysis, e-commerce vendors need technologies able to work with cross-channel data and performing relationship analysis at scale.
+However, most of today’s anti-fraud solutions (whether it’s homemade or provided by a vendor) still rely on relational databases, designed to store data in a tabular format.
+Detecting connections between entities becomes computationally intractable after a few hops.

-As a result, eCommerce anti-fraud teams are still limited by product and channel silos that provide little or no cross-channel view of a subject’s behavior.
+As a result, e-commerce fraud detection teams are still limited by product and channel silos that provide little or no cross-channel view of a subject’s behavior.
 Existing structures are too rigid to allow the easy adoption of new rules or data, making it hard to keep pace with new products and schemes.

 Graph technology: the answer for connected analysis

-To be able to perform connected analysis and reinforce their fraud detection system, many eCommerce merchants are choosing to leverage graph technology.
+To be able to perform connected analysis and reinforce their fraud detection system, e-commerce merchants are turning to graph technology.
 This approach relies on a graph data model where all the data is stored as a graph.
 The entities are stored as nodes, connected to each other by edges.
-Popular graph databases vendors include DataStax, Neo4j, Titan.
+Popular graph databases vendors include Cosmos DB, JanusGraph and Neo4j.

 Visualization in Linkurious of cross-channel data stored as a graph in Neo4j

-The graph approach makes it easier and faster to query connections within the data.
+The graph approach is ideal to query connections within the data.
 Anti-fraud teams can run queries traversing datasets of millions of records to unveil suspicious connections.
 This is critical to detect networks and suspicious patterns in real-time.
-But in order to speed up the analysis process, and therefore the response time, eCommerce merchants need intuitive accesses to this graph data.
+But in order to speed up the analysis process, and therefore the response time, e-commerce merchants need intuitive accesses to this graph data.

-Linkurious helps eCommerce merchants leverage graph databases’ abilities with a visualization and analysis interface optimized for fraud detection.
+Linkurious helps e-commerce fraud detection teams leverage graph databases’ abilities with a fraud investigation platform.

 Setting up alerts to monitor fraud attempts

 For instance, we want to set up an alert query that returns any transactions that have a connection with at-risk-countries.
-The list of these countries is integrated in the graph model and appears as a property on our country nodes.
-The data is processed in near-real time and you get an immediate response of whether or not there is such patterns in your data.
+The list of these countries is integrated into the graph model and appears as a property on our country nodes.
+The data is processed in near-real time and you get an immediate response of whether or not there are such patterns in your data.